Codenames Helper

 I'm not going to go into the details of how these vectors are found here.
 I'll just say that nowadays, word vectors tend to be derived from the first layer of large language models, and before that there were two popular (related) statistical word vector models, word2vec and GloVe.

 As described in the GloVe paper (on page 8), I'm calculating similarity scores between two words by taking the cosine similarity between their word vectors (= dot product divided by product of the vectors' magnitudes).
-But first, I normalize each element of the vector along the entire vocab; that is, if the 31st element of each word's vector is in the range 1–5, then I would multiply the 31st each vector by the same number so that the sum of their squares add up to 1.
-They would then be roughly in the range 0.001–0.005 (if the vocabulary size is 400,000).
+But first, I normalize the vectors so that their magnitudes are 1, which means that the cosine similarity is just the dot product.
+This is because the vectors by default vary quite a bit in magnitude.

-My actual algorithm is relatively straightforward.
-I take the cosine similarity of each word in the vocabulary with each of the input words.
-Then I multiply those cosine similarities, and call that the relevance score for that word.
-I'm multiplying rather than adding them to try to penalize the situation where a word is really close to one of the input words but far from the others, although that still seems to be an issue.
-The algorithm just finds the 10 words with the highest relevance scores, and presto—Codenames!
+To find the best suggestions for multiple input words, I take the cosine similarity of each word in the vocabulary with each of the input words.
+Then I take the geometric mean of these cosine similarities, and call that the relevance score for the word.
+The geometric mean is to penalize the situation where a word is really close to one of the input words but far from the others.
+The algorithm just finds the 10 words with the highest relevance scores, excluding the input words themselves.

 In the future, it would not be difficult to incorporate avoiding the opposing team's words and the assassin word, but this program as is struggles with more than two words, so I don't think it would be very useful to implement that.
-It would also be very interesting to input a set of 8 or 9 words (as in the beginning of the game) and find the partition into sets of 2 or 3 or 4 that maximizes the relatedness in each set, but this would run up against RAM and processing time requirements.
+It would also be very interesting to input a set of 8 or 9 words (as in the beginning of the game) and find the partition into sets of 2 or 3 or 4 that maximizes the relatedness in each set.

 In the meantime, enjoy!
 As I'm writing this, I am realizing that many people on the Internet have had the same idea, but it was still cool to put together something that is personally useful.